leventov/Koloboke/README.md

     $ git clone git@github.com:OpenHFT/UntitledCollectionsProject.git collections
     $ cd collections
+    $ gradle :buildMeta
+    $ gradle buildMain -x test
     $ gradle idea
-    $ cd buildSrc
-    $ gradle idea

 Then you can open the project in IntelliJ IDEA.

+To rebuild meta projects (code generators), run from the project root dir:

+    $ gradle --stop
+    $ gradle :cleanMeta :buildMeta

-To build, run
+To rebuild either the lib, benchmarks or both, run

-    $ gradle build
+    $ gradle cleanMain buildMain

+from the `lib`, `benchmarks` subdir or the root project dir respectively.

 ---

-Project started as [Trove fork](https://bitbucket.org/leventov/trove) in June 2013.
+Project started as [Trove fork](https://bitbucket.org/leventov/trove) in July 2013.